 We are told to judge a person by his actions.
 Then, people who act virtuously should mean they are virtuous people.
-But can you be virtuous if your thoughts are muddied with vices?
+But can you be virtuous if your thoughts are muddled with vices?
 Meaning, your acts are good but your desires or wants are bad.
 So, its a struggle of suppressing what you truly desire in order to project a certain type of image.
 A virtuous being.
 The kind that you see on social media where people only post their highlights, the best and edited parts of themselves.
 More so than ever before there are people claiming to be one way for the public while being different in their private life.
 But does that matter?
-Perhaps these people deserve praise for showing self-restraint, discipline, self-control, showing that one is not lead by their immediate emotions that there is a calculated thought behind their behavior.
+Perhaps these people deserve praise for showing self-restraint, discipline, self-control, showing that they aren’t lead by their immediate emotions that there is a calculated thought behind their behavior.

 So, if action alone is to be the judge of character, then it’s easy to be a virtuous individual for it’s easy to seem virtuous in overt actions.
 It’s easy to do the right then when everyone is looking and expecting you to behave properly.
 Just like obeying traffic lights in the daytime but how about at midnight?
 When there isn’t a car in sight?
 Do you still obey?